 Does it involve using a new set of tools to manage the customer journey from start to finish?
-Will it require a change in hiring policies and the development of training programs for new staff?
+Will it require a change in recruitment policies and the development of training programmes for new staff?
 Or will achieving a more customer-centric approach simply need a small adjustment to your existing company culture?

 Make the change from product-centricity to customer-centricity

 A product-centric strategy places value on the sale itself, and the amount it adds to that little row of digits hanging out at the bottom of your accounts.
 For many companies this is an excellent way to do business.
-If you’re selling gas, for example, your job is to keep the tanks filled and the gas cheap—you won’t benefit much by learning all of your customers’ names.
+If you’re selling petrol, for example, your job is to keep the tanks filled and the petrol cheap – you won’t benefit much by learning all of your customers’ names.

-But even gas stations have loyalty schemes—one of the simplest and most common ways to nudge consumer behavior toward repeat customers.
+But even petrol stations have loyalty schemes – one of the simplest and most common ways to nudge consumer behaviour toward repeat customers.
 This customer-centric way of thinking shifts importance away from the transaction itself and instead places it on the relationship you’re building with the person who just bought your product.